Mark Hoban: Parliamentary career

 It was reported in the Independent in December 2011 that Hoban had been involved in meetings with bankers lobbying to avoid proposals in the Vickers Report that were intended to reduce risks in the banking industry.
 The talks were alleged to be secret, but were obtained via a Freedom of Information request.

-In September 2012 Hoban was moved from the Treasury to the Department of Work and Pensions.
+In September 2012 Hoban was moved from the Treasury to the Department for Work and Pensions.
 The Work Capability Assessment for which Hoban had responsibility has been heavily criticised due to its failure rate of more than 30% reversals of decisions upon appeal and because "the descriptors used to qualify for long-term support are so limited that almost nobody does so."
 In July 2013, Hoban's department asked PricewaterhouseCoopers to "provide independent advice in relation to strengthening quality assurance processes across all its health and disability assessments.".
 Hoban received £22,507 in non-cash donations from his former employer PricewaterhouseCoopers in 2009.
 Hoban left the Government front benches in October 2013.

 Hoban voted against gay couples adopting children in 2002, and against the Employment Equality (Sexual Orientation) Regulations in 2003.
 In 2013, Hoban took part in a discussion about Russia's anti-gay legislation with actor Simon Callow and claimed "We have seen a change of people's attitudes in the UK and that's gathered momentum over time...you can have quite rapid change in these areas."

 During the MPs expenses scandal newspapers reported on Hoban's £12,000 furniture bill including £35 on a toilet-roll holder, £10 on a chrome shower rack and £79 on four silk cushions on his second-home allowance.
 Hoban said, "At the time I made these claims I believed that they were reasonable and within the spirit of the rules."

 Hoban announced that he would be standing down at the 2015 general election, and it was reported that he had already taken up board-level roles at three businesses.

+Post-Parliamentary career

+In June 2018, then Chancellor of the Exchequer Philip Hammond announced the creation of a Financial Services Skills Taskforce to assess the long-term skills needs of the UK financial services sector, amid rapid technological and social change.
+Hoban was appointed chair of the taskforce.

+As a result of the taskforce, the Financial Services Skills Commission was formed in May 2020 and Hoban was appointed chair; a position he retains as of 2025.